dgwhited/guardduty-runbooks/runbooks/persistence-kubernetes-anomalousbehavior-workloaddeployed-containerwithsensitivemount-.md

 If your AWS credentials are compromised, see [Remediating potentially compromised AWS credentials](https://docs.aws.amazon.com/guardduty/latest/ug/compromised-creds.html).

 If this container launch is expected, it is recommended that you use a suppression rule with a filter criteria based on the `resource.KubernetesDetails.KubernetesWorkloadDetails.containers.imagePrefix` field.
 In the filter criteria, the `imagePrefix` field must have the same value as the `imagePrefix` field specified in the finding.
-For more information, see [Suppression rules](https://docs.aws.amazon.com/guardduty/latest/ug/findings_suppression-rule.html).
+For more information, see [Suppression rules in GuardDuty](https://docs.aws.amazon.com/guardduty/latest/ug/findings_suppression-rule.html).